3bdulrahmn69/Movie_Memo/README.md

-# Movie Memo
+# My Watched Movies

-Welcome to **MovieMemo**, a dynamic web application designed for movie enthusiasts to create and manage their personal watchlists.
-Originally inspired by Jonas Udemy's course on React Hooks under the name "usePopcorn", MovieMemo extends the basic functionalities with a redesigned user interface and additional features, leveraging the powerful OMDB API to fetch detailed movie information.
+Welcome to **My Watched Movies**, a dynamic web application designed for movie enthusiasts to create and manage their personal watchlists.
+Originally inspired by Jonas Udemy's course on React Hooks under the name "usePopcorn", My Watched Movies extends the basic functionalities with a redesigned user interface and additional features, leveraging the powerful OMDB API to fetch detailed movie information.

 ## Features